MGXlab/Viral-Metagenomics-2021/_episodes/04-Mapping.md

 ~~~

 At this point we have a BAM file with each read aligned to one scaffold, as in the table at the beginning of the section.
-In the next section we will create such table and how the the scaffolds are distributed across the samples.
+In the next section we will create such table and investigate how the the scaffolds are distributed across the samples.

 {% include links.md %}